 Getting to these numbers was not an exercise of estimating features, but applying a logic of having the minimum and essential capabilities in a product team, for roughly one year.
 They show a realistic budget for having a good product team as an early stage tech startup.
 Therefore, the main alternative to budgeting a team like this is having your own full stack product team, with all the core functions, from strategy, product development, product management, testing and go-to-market.
 They need to be viewed in the context of such alternatives.

-Therefore, this is a framework for budgeting a product team for one year.
+Therefore, this is a framework for estimating the cost of a product team for one year.

 Why do you need a product team?
 (If this is not obvious already): such a product team would need to figure out what product to build first (and why), build it well, launch it right and start validating it meaningfully.
 If the validation goes right, the product will start getting into a Product Market Fit zone and the product investment will grow.
 If not, the product either pivots (and new product investment is needed) or it dies (and no product investment is needed, but all the previous investment is lost).